Last updated December 28, 2022.

 Free Online Language Lessons

-Of course, you may find learning 3 words per day not fast enough!
+Of course, you may find that learning three words per day is not fast enough.

 If you are more ambitious, there are many excellent apps and websites that can accelerate your language learning for free.

-Benefits of Learning a Second Language: The Bottom Line
+Benefits of Learning a Second Language: Take the Next Step

 Learning a new language definitely fits these criteria.